 Steam generator or hot water (sometimes another fluid), used for heating, for energy production.

-Carbon sinks refer to the storage of CO2 by growing forests and agricultural land through photosynthesis.
-Trees, during their growth, "store" carbon and prevent its diffusion in the atmosphere.
-In the context of the application of the Kyoto Protocol, taking into account these carbon sinks would lighten all the efforts to reduce industrial pollution and greenhouse gas emissions.
-However, this storage phenomenon stops, or even reverses at the end of growth, which means that these carbon sinks are very controversial, since their real contribution to the equilibrium of the atmosphere is still uncertain on the scientific plan.
+Carbon sinks refer to the storage of CO2 by growing forests and agricultural lands through photosynthesis.
+Trees, during their growth, “store” carbon and prevent its diffusion into the atmosphere.
+In the context of the application of the Kyoto protocol, taking these carbon sinks into account would alleviate efforts to reduce industrial pollution and greenhouse gas emissions.
+However, this storage phenomenon stops, or even reverses at the end of growth, which means that these carbon sinks are very controversial, insofar as their real contribution to the balance of the atmosphere is still uncertain. scientifically.

-HQE (High Environmental Quality) is an approach, initiated in 1996, aimed at minimizing the environmental impacts of a building: consumption of natural resources, waste management, noise pollution ...
-Fourteen environmental requirements (targets) define this approach.
-They relate to the respect and protection of the external environment, as well as the creation of a satisfactory interior environment, that is to say comfortable and healthy.
+HQE (High Environmental Quality) is an approach, initiated in 1996, aimed at minimizing the environmental impacts of a building: consumption of natural resources, waste management, noise pollution, etc. Fourteen environmental requirements (targets) define this approach.
+They relate to respect and protection of the external environment, as well as the creation of a satisfactory internal environment, that is to say comfortable and healthy.
 The HQE is not a label but a certification is under study.